lynnetye/ember-trix-editor/README.md

 in an Ember component.
 [Visit our demo](https://lynnetye.github.io/ember-trix-editor/) to see it in action.
 (Code for our demo is located in [tests/dummy/app](tests/dummy/app).)

-The component is consistent with Ember's data-down actions-up pattern
+The component is consistent with Ember's data-down actions-up pattern:

 ###"Data down" to `{{trix-editor}}`
 * `attachmentsDisabled` (boolean; if truthy, calls preventDefault() on the trix-file-accept event)